Automatically move photos to directories or folders based on exif date taken…

-New PhotoMove 2.0 Released
+New PhotoMove 2.5 Released

-The original PhotoMove has been upgraded to PhotoMove 2.0.
+Now PhotoMove has been upgraded to PhotoMove 2.5.
 It is available in both a free and pro version.
-The free version of PhotoMove 2.0 has all the same features that were available in the original PhotoMove program.
-PhotoMove 2.0 Pro adds a number of additional options as shown in the list below.
+The free version of PhotoMove 2.5 has all the same features that were available in the original PhotoMove program.

 Use PhotoMove To: